sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 ## Slider availability

-The Windows power slider is available for AMD and Intel platforms running Windows 10, build 1709 and newer builds of Windows.
+The Windows power slider is available for AMD and Intel platforms running Windows 10 build 1709.
 It is not available on devices with ARM64 processors.
 The slider will appear on a device only when the **Balanced** power plan, or any plan that is derived from Balanced, is selected.
 There is not an option for either users or OEMs to remove the slider UX.

-Devices that have the High Performance, Power Saver, or any “OEM Recommended” power plans will not be disturbed during the Windows upgrade process.
-If a user upgrades from a version of Windows that does not support the slider, to a version that does, there will be no change to their  High Performance, Power Saver, or "OEM Recommended" power plan.
-These users will not see the slider UX, and they can still configure their power plans in the same way they could before upgrading.
+Devices that have the High Performance, Power Saver, or any “OEM Recommended” power plans will not be disturbed during the upgrade process.
+If a user has any of these power plans selected when they upgrade to Windows 10 version 1709, there will be no change to their power plans, and they will not see the slider UX.
+Users can still configure their power plans in the same way they could before upgrading.

-Users will see the power slider appear only when they apply the Balanced power plan from the **Settings** app, under **System** > **Power & Sleep** > **Additional power settings**.
+Users will see the power slider appear only when they apply the Balanced power plan from the Power & Sleep section of the Settings app.

 > [!Note]
 > After the user changes to a Balanced performance plan, there is no way for them to go back to using the High Performance plan from the UI, although it is possible from the cmd line (via powercfg).